 Quick Summary: The K&H isn't the most durable raised bed, but it provides a cooling sleeping surface for a great price.
 It's also easy to assemble without tools, so it's great for taking with you while travelling.

 If you're looking for a portable elevated dog bed that can be used outside, the PawHut could be a great option.
-As you can see from the picture, it comes with a canopy to provide shade for your dog, and can be folded into a small bag for storage or travel.
+As you can see from the picture, it's a canopy dog bed that's designed to provide shade for your pet, and can be folded into a small bag for storage or travel.

 As you would expect from a travel bed, the Pawhut isn't as durable as some of the other options on this list.
 Despite the steel frame, the mesh fabric isn't likely to last long against a determined digger.
 For less destructive dogs, however, it provides a comfortable and cooling sleeping surface that's easy to take with you.
 You can also remove the canopy when it's not needed.

 A complaint I have about this bed is that it's only available in three sizes.
 The largest is also only 48 inches long, which means it isn't suitable for large breeds or even big Labradors (check out our beds for big dogs page for more info).
 For small or medium size dogs, however, it's a great option if you need a foldable elevated bed.

 Quick Summary: The Pawhut is a great option for an outside dog bed - especially with the canopy for shade.
 The foldable design also makes it suitable for travelling.
 It's not as tough and durable as other beds on this list though.